 Within any portfolio there should be fixed-income options that include, bonds, bond funds and certificates of deposit (CDs).
 You can reduce risk and gain slow-but-steady income with these safe, interest-bearing investments.

 If you’re buying a business — one that would represent your primary occupation — you’d probably do an FBI number on that business to find out all you can about it, before sinking any of your hard earned money into it, wouldn’t you?
 That makes perfect sense.
 So why do people pay so much less attention to companies they’re investing money into, in the form of stocks and bonds?

 Bond credit ratings are without a doubt the most important measures in the bond market.
 Three major ratings agencies – Moody’s, Standard and Poor’s, and Fitch drive the bond market with their research into bond quality.

 Conveniently for most, wealth tends to correlate with age.
 And with age comes a more conservative, pre-retirement portfolio.

 Bond.
 James Bond.
 The spy thriller movies are some of my all-time favorites, especially “Goldfinger“.
-He was connoisseur of fine wines, fine women, fine sports cars, and may have been good with investing.
-After all, his favorite game was baccarat, may have known that baccarat has some of the best odds at the casino.
+He was a connoisseur of fine wines, fine women, fine sports cars, and may have been good with investing.
+After all, his favorite game was baccarat — he may have known that baccarat has some of the best odds at the casino.